 It's best to check the shows available on the TKTS website, or at the booth itself where they put up new posters each morning and have electronic displays.

 You can't order online or over the phone so you do need to go to TKTS to buy tickets.
 Customers queue from about 9.30am (before it opens at 10 am) as that often means they can get the best seats for that day.
 Do note, the queue is not undercover so wet weather means getting wet.

 If you don't know what you want to see staff can also give advice.
 As well as the booths to take payment, they have staff who talk to customers in the queue who can help with what's still available, show timings, recommendations, and information about each show.

-TKTS is a not-for-profit organisation.
+- TKTS is a not-for-profit organization.
 By buying a ticket here you are supporting the West End theatre industry.
 Any profit generated from its operation is spent in promoting theatre and developing new audiences.